Damn Good Washington Fishing Guides

 What types of fishing trips are common in Washington?

-River fishing is the most popular type of fishing in Washington as well as lake fishing.
+River fishing is the most popular type of fishing in Washington as well as lake fishing, nearshore fishing, and inshore fishing.

-The most commonly sought after species in Washington are: 1. chinook salmon, 2. steelhead, 3. sturgeon, 4. coho salmon, and 5. walleye.
+The most commonly sought after species in Washington are: 1. chinook salmon, 2. steelhead, 3. sturgeon, 4. coho salmon, and 5. sockeye salmon.

-The most common fishing techniques in Washington are light tackle fishing, trolling, and drift fishing but artificial lure fishing and live bait fishing are popular as well.
+The most common fishing techniques in Washington are light tackle fishing, trolling, and drift fishing but artificial lure fishing and jigging are popular as well.

 How much does a Washington fishing trip cost?